ankr/timer.js/README.md

 timer.resume();
 timer.toggle();

-// Inside the game loop you can access the following properties timer.deltaTime; // time since last tick timer.elapsedTime; // total time since timer was started
+// You know have access to delta time and total elapsed time through these properties timer.deltaTime; // delta time in milliseconds timer.elapsedTime; // total time in milliseconds timer.deltaSeconds; // delta time in seconds timer.elapsedSeconds; // total time in seconds

 // There are also properties for checking if the timer is started and/or paused timer.isStarted;